-If you intentionally confine or restrain someone without that individual’s consent and with the knowledge that you have no lawful authority to do so, you may be charged under Wisconsin Statute § 940.30 with false imprisonment.
+If you intentionally confine or restrain someone without that individual's consent and with the knowledge that you have no lawful authority to do so, you may be charged under Wisconsin Statute § 940.30 with false imprisonment.
 This is a felony offense in Wisconsin.
 A felony conviction can and will have very serious consequences.
-If you or a loved one have been charged with false imprisonment you need to speak with a criminal defense lawyer.
+You need to speak with a criminal defense lawyer if you or a loved one have been charged with false imprisonment.
 A good criminal defense lawyer knows what the state needs to prove and how to defend against those elements.
-Anderson & O’Connell, S.C. has defended against false imprisonment charges and can defend you against these charges.
+Anderson & O'Connell, S.C. has defended against false imprisonment charges and can defend you against these charges.

 What the State must prove to convict you of False Imprisonment in Wisconsin

 The state must prove five separate elements beyond a reasonable doubt in order to convict you of false imprisonment.
 Those elements are as follows:

 - That you confined or restrained another individual;